microsoft/TypeScript/doc/spec.md

 }
 ```

 Note that the construct signatures in the constructor function types have the same type parameters as their class and return the instance type of their class.
-Also note that when a derived class doesn’t declare a constructor, type arguments from the base class reference are substituted before construct signatures are propagated from the base constructor function type to the derived constructor function type.
+Also note that when a derived class doesn't declare a constructor, type arguments from the base class reference are substituted before construct signatures are propagated from the base constructor function type to the derived constructor function type.

 ## <a name="8.3"/>8.3 Constructor Declarations